hugoferreira7/hugoferreira7/README.md

 <br>

-I’m a Computer Science student from Portugal, currently taking a bachelor degree in Computer Science at <b> Coimbra Institute of Engineering! </b>
+I’m a Computer Science student from Portugal, currently taking a master's degree in CyberSecurity at <b> Aveiro's University! </b>

 <hr width="45%">